Splunk Sink Connector for Confluent Platform¶

 Install the Splunk Sink Connector¶

-You can install this connector by using the instructions or you can manually download the ZIP file.
+You can install this connector by using the Confluent Hub client (recommended) or you can manually download the ZIP file.

 Install the connector using Confluent Hub¶